pierrediedhiou/cybersecurity-journey/glossary.md

 - **Key** — A string of bits used by a cipher to encrypt or decrypt data.
 Must remain secret (except for public keys in asymmetric encryption)
+- **Keylogger** — A tool or technique that records keystrokes on a target system.
+In Meterpreter: keyscan_start, keyscan_dump, keyscan_stop
 ## L
 - **Linux Distributions** — Different versions of Linux built for different purposes:
   - **General Purpose:** Ubuntu | Debian | Fedora | Linux Mint